 The new ways of working brought on by COVID-19 have inevitably broken down the boundaries between work and home, as people are required to give more of their time, more of their private life and in some cases, risk their lives.

 Living in today’s world isn’t easy, let alone adding the fears and uncertainties around COVID-19.
 Whether it’s as a parent, partner or professional, we are now living in extraordinary times.

-With many people facing a long stint of self-isolation, remote workers still need to think beyond physical wellbeing and consider their social, mental and emotional health.
+New to working remotely and facing a long stint of self-isolation?
+Working remotely will need you to think beyond physical wellbeing and consider your social, mental and emotional health.